D4nielStone/todo_list_bubble/README.md

 | Rendering     | Render the drawdata queue |
 | Final State   | Store position to compare in future updates |

-> The final visual state is calculated only when generating draw commands and is **not stored**.
+> The final visual state is calculated only when generating draw requests.
 ---

 ## Releases & Changelogs